Treatment for Valium (Diazepam) Addiction

 Just like the benefits of healthy sleep, having a good diet and getting exercise helps the brain naturally reduce stress and improve cognition.
 Additionally, exercise is another hobby that can be a good distraction in the midst of a craving.

-Continue counseling and/or meetings
+Continue counseling and meetings

 Too many people relapse because they assume that detox is the only step of recovery.
-Difficulties and the desire to take Valium are sure to arise after detox, and a counselor or support group can keep former users on the right track.
+Difficulties and the desire to take Valium are sure to arise after detox, and a counselor and support group can keep former users on the right track.

 See how Jerry

 The first step to beating a Valium addiction is deciding to quit and getting help.
 If you’ve considered the possibility that you may need help quitting Valium, you probably do — even if it’s just a matter of safely detoxing.